LVisir/spring-rental-car/README.md

 ## General Info

 A back-end project made of three entities: vehicles, users, bookings.
 Each user can rent a vehicles for a period of time.
 Some users are 'SUPERUSER' and they are the admin.
 They can insert, update, delete each data in the database.
+Other users are 'CUSTOMER'.
+An user cannot rent a car in the period he has rented another car.
+When an user rent a car is request must be approved first before renting another one.
+Only 'SUPERUSER' can approve the bookings.
 ## Introduction

 The goal of this project is to provide a small-scale demonstration of how REST architectural style are structured, offering an overview of [Spring Boot](https://spring.io/projects/spring-boot), [REST API](https://it.wikipedia.org/wiki/Representational_state_transfer), [JWT authentication](https://www.jwt.io/introduction), [Docker](https://docs.docker.com/manuals/), and [Swagger](https://swagger.io/).
 The project uses a database spun up via the images provided by the MySQL Docker Hub.